rust-lang/reference/src/types.md

 When comparing pointers they are compared by their address, rather than by what they point to.
-When comparing pointers to [dynamically sized types](#dynamically-sized-types) they also have their addition data compared.
+When comparing pointers to [dynamically sized types](dynamically-sized-types.html) they also have their addition data compared.

 ### Smart Pointers